ten-protocol/go-ten/docs/testnet/wallet-extension.md

     * For other OSes and architectures, see `Compiling the binary`, below

-3. Start the wallet extension by running the `wallet_extension` binary with the following flags:
+2. Start the wallet extension by running the `wallet_extension` binary with the following flags:

    ```--nodeRPCHTTPAddress=<Obscuro host RPC HTTP address> --nodeRPCWebsocketAddress=<Obscuro host RPC websocket address>```

    The wallet extension is now listening on `http://127.0.0.1:3000/`

+3. Sign into MetaMask

 4. In MetaMask, add a new custom network.
 Point the network at the wallet extension by using `http://127.0.0.1:3000/` as
    the "New RPC URL", and use `777` as the "Chain ID" (fill in the other parameters as you see fit).
 Requests and